 In the model we are proposing, focus intervention structures do not present any greater difficulty than all the other examples of secondary accent we have discussed.
-We have already presented one analysis of a focus intervention structure, when we discussed the prosody of the original rice-grower example.
+We have already presented one analysis of a focus intervention structure, when we discussed the prosody of the orignial rice-grower example.
 The other examples we have raised all amenable to precisely the same analysis.
-Any time we see the structure in (58) (where the parentheses delimit an intonational phrase), we predict secondary accent on Y. Other constituents which bear a single mark of communicative significance, either F- or N-marking, may appear anywhere in (58), so long as X is the only constituent with both F- and N-marking.
+Any time we see the structure in (57) (where the parentheses delimit an intonational phrase), we predict secondary accent on Y. Other constituents which bear a single mark of communicative significance, either F- or N-marking, may appear anywhere in (57), so long as X is the only constituent with both F- and N-marking.

-$(58) \qquad (\ldots X{F,N} \ldots Y_F \ldots){ip}$
+(57) $(\ldots X{F,N} \ldots Y_F \ldots){ip}$

-Thus from our point of view, there are no prosodically important difference between any of the focus intervention structures in (59) and the classic interventionfree examples of secondary accent in (60).
+Thus from our point of view, there are no prosodically important difference between any of the focus intervention structures in (58) and the classic interventionfree examples of secondary accent in (59).

-- (59) a. (usually only $eat{F,N}$ rice_F){ip} - b. (usually only want_N to eat{F,N} rice_F){ip} - c.
-(I only eat [fried chicken]{F,N} at home_F){ip} - d.
-(I'm only going to give a crappy_N mass-produced_N candy{F,N} bar to her sister_F $){ip}$ and ??.
+- (58) a. (usually only $eat{F,N}$ riceF)ip - b. (usually only wantN to $eat{F,N}$ riceF)ip - c.
+(I only eat [fried chicken]F,N at homeF)ip - d.
+(I'm only going to give a crappyN mass-producedN candyF,N bar to her sisterF $){ip}$ - (59) a. (if even JohnF,N knew that Mary only eats vegetablesF)ip b. (only BeaverF,N only cites BeaverF)ip